anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 - Provide examples of sample output such as return data, and a message so that the users can validate whether they performed the step correctly or not.
 Continuing with the example, you might describe what happens after a user clicks the "Create repository" button.
 - Use plain language and define the terminology of any technical term next to it.
 - Include one action in a step.

+For additional tips on writing steps, see [Writing Procedural Steps](../writing-tips.md#writing-procedural-steps) from The Good Docs Project.

 ## About the "See also" section